Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Concluding Remarks

 \section{Concluding Remarks}

 In this study, we have formulated an OUQ framework to account for uncertain inputs characterized by truncated moment constraints defined over input subdomains.
 We have developed a high-performance computational framework to compute rigorous optimal upper and lower bounds on the PoF over the admissible set of probability measures.
-The proposed methodology has integrated several key components: a reduction theory that transforms the original infinite-dimensional optimization problem over admissible probability measures into a finite-dimensional problem over admissible Dirac measures; the use of canonical moments that converts constrained optimization problems into unconstrained ones; eigendecomposition of the associated Jacobi matrix that mitigates ill-conditioning in root-finding procedures; and ITS that enables efficient and accurate evaluation of the PoF under Dirac measures.
+The proposed methodology has integrated several key components: a reduction theory that transforms the original infinite-dimensional optimization problem over admissible probability measures into a finite-dimensional problem over admissible Dirac measures; the use of canonical moments that converts constrained optimization problems into unconstrained ones; eigendecomposition of the associated Jacobi matrix that mitigates ill-conditioning in root-finding procedures, and ITS that enables efficient and accurate evaluation of the PoF under Dirac measures.

-We have presented three groups of numerical examples to evaluate the effectiveness of the proposed subdomain-based OUQ framework across varying numbers of subdomains and moment constraints.
+We have presented five groups of numerical examples to evaluate the effectiveness of the proposed subdomain-based OUQ framework across varying numbers of subdomains and moment constraints.
 Based on these investigations, the following conclusions can be drawn: \begin{enumerate} \item The evidence theory can be regarded as a special case of the proposed OUQ methodology, in which the uncertain inputs are constrained only by zeroth-order moments over subdomains.
-In this setting, the plausibility and belief functions in the evidence theory correspond, respectively, to the optimal upper and lower bounds obtained from the OUQ. \item For high-dimensional problems, the ITS strategy has reduced computational cost by up to two orders of magnitude while maintaining a relative error below \(1\%\).
-By contrast, for low-dimensional problems, the cost of ITS may exceed that of directly evaluating the PoF using all Dirac combinations. \item Across all numerical examples considered, a general trend is observed in which increasing either the number of subdomains or the order of moment constraints has systematically decreased the upper bound and increased the lower bound, thereby tightening the bound interval.
-In all cases, the true PoF is consistently bracketed by the corresponding optimal bounds. \item We have identified regimes and input parameters for which the optimal bounds are more sensitive to subdomain partitioning or to higher-order moment information.
-These findings provide practical guidance for prioritizing uncertainty reduction efforts when certifying system safety. \item For the ballistic impact problem, the PoF upper bound has been found to be more sensitive to subdomain partitioning than to higher-order moment information for quasi-static yield stress $A$, whereas no clear sensitivity trend is observed for the hardening modulus $B$. \end{enumerate}
+In this setting, the plausibility and belief functions in the evidence theory correspond, respectively, to the optimal upper and lower bounds obtained from the OUQ.

+\item For high-dimensional problems, the ITS strategy has reduced computational cost by up to two orders of magnitude while maintaining a relative error below \(1\%\).
+By contrast, for low-dimensional problems, the cost of ITS may exceed that of directly evaluating the PoF using all Dirac combinations.